Statue of Francis W. Eppes: Modern controversy

 In 2016, a proposal to remove the statue of Francis Eppes from its Westcott Fountain location and to remove his last name from one of the school's academic buildings was brought to the Student Government Association (SGA) by the Students for a Democratic Society.
 Due to Eppes history as a slave owner and other acts of his to support the Confederate cause, such as night watches to catch slaves in the streets of Tallahassee, the Students for a Democratic Society felt his presence on campus was in a way "honoring slave owners and those that enforced slavery".

 According to the referendum, the Students for a Democratic Society stated:

 "We, the students of Florida State University, do not believe in honoring slave owners and those that enforced slavery.
 Therefore, we demand President John Thrasher, and the FSU Board of Trustees, remove the Francis Eppes Monument in front of the Westcott Building and rename Eppes Hall to remove Francis Eppes’ name.
 Do you agree?
 Yes or No."

 A Facebook page titled "Keep Eppes" was created in 2016 to support, and encourage other students for, the keeping of the statue, the anonymous creator's main stance being:

 Although able to acquire the necessary 500 signatures to bring the referendum to the SGA, on October 19, 2016, the students of Florida State University overwhelmingly defeated the proposal, with 71.7% against and 28.3% for the removal.
 Turnout was roughly 6,000 out of a student body of more than 40,000 or 15% of the student body.

 Katherine Draken, president of the Students for a Democratic Society, told the Tallahassee Democrat: "This kind of confirms what I already knew ... we have a lot of work to do in building a progressive movement at FSU", she said, following the announcement on the vote.
 "SDS is going to continue to fight against the legacy of slavery at FSU, dropping black enrollment and other forms of oppression."

+The statue was removed from the Legacy Walk in July 2018, though it was soon relocated to Mina Jo Powell Alumni Green in May 2019.

+In July 2020, FSU President John Thrasher ordered the Eppes statue permanently removed from campus display and announced the formation of a President's Task Force on Anti-Racism, Equality, and Inclusion.